51FIFTY Energy Drink Jr. Late Model Series 2018

 51FIFTY Jr. Late Model Series Rules

-1. Any chassis allowed / Body type is open.
+1. Any late model type chassis allowed / Body type is open.
 There is a 48" maximum front overhang measured from the axle measured to the forward most part of the car, ABC nose piece firmly recommended (note, any car that does not run an ABC style nose will be on a zero contact policy).
 There is a 55" maximum rear overhang measured from the rear axle to the rearward most part of the race car body/bumper/spoiler (nothing may extend beyond 55").
 Note; If rear bumper rail is exposed, it must be rounded where it meets the quarter panels so that it has no square edges and it must turn back in behind the rear tires and connect to back to the frame.
 The bumper must extend to the rear of the car even with the spoiler, or extend beyond the spoiler of the car.
 Maximum rear quarter panel height is 36 ".
 Maximum rear width of the body at bumper height is 72”.
 The window opening on the driver's side must be a minimum of 13" at the center of the door to the roof.
 Minimum wheel base is 101".
 Ride height rule; all cars must be able to get on and off the inspection scales without the use of any extra ramps or boards and the car must not drag on the scales.

 2. Any cast iron block wet sump engine allowed.

-3. The engine set-back rule is 1.5" back (the center of the forward most spark plug hole to the center of the upper ball joint on the same side) on the all non-602 crate engines.
+3. The engine set-back rule is 2" back (the center of the forward most spark plug hole to the center of the upper ball joint on the same side) on the all non-602 crate engines.
 Maximum engine set-back for the 602 crate engine is 6" measured the same way.